Dawgma-1712/new-FRC-2018/readme.md

 There are a few top level folders currently, and I may be adding more:
   * Robot-Project starts with a blank command and control LabVIEW robot project.
   * Dashboard-Project starts with a blank LabVIEW Dashboard project.
+  * shared holds code that is used by other projects.
   * auto-routines starts empty and will hold a directory of regular auto routines and a directory of pure pursuit auto routines.
   * support starts empty and holds a number of projects which are not directly run in competition, but are used tangentially for example to generate an auto-routine.